Another Word For Engaged In Work

 The idea of "being engaged in work" is more important now than ever because of several current trends.
 One major trend is the growing importance of the gig economy, where more people are working as freelancers or on short-term contracts.
 In this type of work, it's really important for people to be self-motivated and engaged to be successful.

 Another thing that's changing is how companies see their employees.
-More companies are starting to understand that when employees are engaged, they are more productive and stay with the company longer.
+That's why more companies are starting to understand that when employees are engaged, they are more productive and stay with the company longer.
 This has led to a lot of new ideas about how to make work more engaging, like giving employees more control over their work, offering chances for growth, and focusing on creating a positive workplace culture.

 According to recent research, employee engagement is closely linked to better performance, higher profitability, and lower employee turnover.
 Companies are using various methods to measure and improve engagement, such as surveys, feedback sessions, and data analysis.
-There is also a growing interest in the role of technology in enhancing employee engagement, with tools and platforms designed to facilitate communication, collaboration, and recognition.
+There is also a growing interest in the role of technology in enhancing employee engagement, with tools and platforms designed to support communication, collaboration, and recognition.

 Tips and Expert Advice